Mountain West

 Determine how the horn will hang from the strap.
 You will want to install the staple on the center line-right/left, but a little above the top/bottom centerline.
 This will ensure that the horn hangs naturally "bottom side down."
 Drill two 9/64ths holes to receive the legs of the staple.
 Drilling a hole which is too small will possibly result in splitting of the outer butt plug (You've got way to much effort into this project to have this happen now) If in doubt, start with a piece of scrap wood the same thickness as your outer butt plug, you can always pull the staple out.
 Also, be sure that the spacing of the holes is the same as the staple legs.
 To close or to far apart will place undue strain on the butt plug, again possibly resulting in splitting.
 Gently tap the staple into the holes.
 I always add a drop of epoxy prior to setting the staple.

 After I’m finished shaping the spout plug, I soak it in linseed oil overnight.
-I can’t claim any evidence to support this, but its my opinion that soaking in oil will minimize shrinking and swelling of the plug due to changes in humidity.
+I can’t claim any evidence to support this, but its my opinion that soaking in oil will reduce shrinking and swelling of the plug due to changes in humidity.
 Check the fit of the plug in the spout hole.
 If soaking in oil has cause the plug to swell, file it down till it fits “snugly.”
 You don't want the stopper to fit too tightly in the spout as it will create stresses on the spout which may eventually lead to cracking.

 Show Off Your Horn: You've done it!
 It's finished and its a work to be proud of.
 You've earned yourself some bragging rights.
 Wear it proudly to your next rendezvous or shooting event.